Don Adkins, VP of Safety and Training, Davis H. Elliott

 As President at Work Institute, co-author of The Why Factor and EmployER Engagement, and experienced public speaker, Danny Nelms is an agent of change and an expert in helping companies forge new directions to optimize human capital and improve results.
 Nelms’ 25 years of experience have given him the ability to influence corporate culture and human capital initiatives in areas including organizational improvement & effectiveness, leadership development, employee engagement & retention, executive coaching, and M&A. His track record in successfully managing teams in both HR and corporate services, and aligning organizational strategies to achieve business objectives, have made him a popular guest speaker.
 His insight into human capital dynamics of an organization based on sound data-driven research uniquely positions Nelms to provide valuable recommendations for the challenges that organizations face and allows him to provide companies with the tools needed to successfully achieve the desired employee outcomes and business results.

-Steve Rudolf, SPHR, SHRM-SCP, Vice President - HR Operations, Baptist Health SSC
+Steven Rudolf, JD, SPHR, SHRM-SCP, System Vice President, Baptist Health

 Ashli Watts, President and CEO, Kentucky Chamber of Commerce

 Ashli Watts was named the President and CEO for the Kentucky Chamber, the state’s largest business association, in November 2019.
-Ashli joined the Kentucky Chamber of Commerce in November of 2012 and during her tenure a Senior Vice President of Public Affairs at the Chamber led efforts in passing significant pieces of legislation such as felony expungement in 2016, right to work legislative in 2017, workers’ compensation reform in 2018 and reinstating arbitration agreements in 2019.
+Ashli joined the Kentucky Chamber of Commerce in November of 2012, and during her tenure as Senior Vice President of Public Affairs at the Chamber, she has led efforts in passing significant pieces of legislation such as felony expungement in 2016, right to work legislation in 2017, workers’ compensation reform in 2018 and reinstating arbitration agreements in 2019.
 As part of the Chamber’s leadership team, the Kentucky Chamber was named National State Chamber of the Year in 2017.
 Prior to joining the Chamber, she worked at the Kentucky Bar Association and the Legislative Research Commission.
-Ashli graduated from Campbellsville University with a Bachelor’s degree in Political Science and History in 2004 and holds a Master’s Degree in Public Policy and Administration from the University of Louisville.
-She served as the commencement speaker for Campbellsville University’s graduation in 2019 and was also awarded the Algernon Sydney Sullivan award.
-Ashli is a 2016 graduate of Leadership Kentucky and currently serves on the boards for Campbellsville University and Prevent Child Abuse Kentucky.
-She currently resides in Frankfort with her husband Ryan and two children, Emma and Carter.